mintii13/A_New_Construction_Method_for_BPTree_with_GPGPU/README.md

 3. **Core techniques of our Method**
    - Using Arrays instead Linked list.
    - Proposing new formula to calculate index position for every key in the B+-tree simutaneously using GPGPU's kernel.
-   - Converting 3D representaion into 2D in parallel using GPU's kernel
+   - Converting 3D representaion into 2D in parallel using GPU's kernel.

 ## Implementation Methods

 ### 1. CPU Top-down Approach ([TopDownCPU.py](Source/TopDownCPU.py))
-- Traditional sequential insertion
+- Traditional sequential insertion.
-- Traverses from root to leaf for each key
+- Traverses from root to leaf for each key.
-- Suitable for small datasets
+- Suitable for small datasets.

 ![Alt text](Images/Linear-basedB+-treeInsertion.png)
 *Figure 1: CPU top-down Insertion*

 ### 2. CPU Bottom-up Approach ([BottomUpCPU.py](Source/BottomUpCPU.py))
-- Builds tree from leaf level upward
+- Builds tree from leaf level upward, sequentially as visualized as each dashed arrows.
-- Improved efficiency over top-down approach
+- Improved efficiency over top-down approach.
-- Better performance for medium-sized datasets
+- Better performance for medium-sized datasets.

 ![Alt text](Images/Level-basedInsertionVisualization.png)